morris-lab/CellOracle/docs/_build/_sources/index.rst.txt

 CellOracle is a python library for the analysis of Gene Regulatory Network with single cell data.

-Source code and tutorials are available at `celloracle  git hub repository <https://github.com/KenjiKamimoto-wustl122/CellOracle>`_
+Source code are available at `celloracle  git hub repository <https://github.com/KenjiKamimoto-wustl122/CellOracle>`_

 .. note::
    | **For colleagues in Morris Lab**